rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 ?> ***Note***: *Server Key* is required to authenticate the request.
 For more details, refer to [HTTPS Header](https://api-docs.midtrans.com/#http-s-header).<br>

 #### Sample Request and Request Body
 The sample request for *Charge API* is as given below.
 The request is in CURL but you can implement it according to your backend language.
-For more details, refer to available [Language Libraries](/en/technical-reference/library-plugin.md#language-library).The example below shows a sample code to obtain transaction token.
+For more details, refer to available [Language Libraries](/en/technical-reference/library-plugin.md#language-library).The example below shows a sample code to obtain the VA number.
 <!-- tabs:start -->

 #### **BCA**